angular/angular/packages/compiler/design/separate_compilation.md

 bazel run :server
 ```

-to serve the ivy version you would run
+to serve the Ivy version you would run

 ```sh
 bazel run :server_ivy
 ```

-The `ng_experimental_ivy_srcs` rule is only needed when ivy is experimental.
-Once ivy
+The `ng_experimental_ivy_srcs` rule is only needed when Ivy is experimental.
+Once Ivy
 is released, the `ng_experimental_ivy_srcs` dependent rules can be removed.

 ---